douglas-nunes-take/test-ssl/readme.md

 2. Open the terminal as admin
 3. Navigate to the folder where the repository was cloned
 4. Run the command: `prepare-enviroment.bat`
+5. Configure the pip the private nexus repository
-5. Run the command: `pip install -r requirements.txt`
+6. Run the command: `pip install -r requirements.txt`
-6. Run the first test: `python simple-requests-test\run-get-requests.py`
+7. Run the first test: `python simple-requests-test\run-get-requests.py`
-7. Run the second test: `python simple-httpx-test\run-get-httpx.py`
+8. Run the second test: `python simple-httpx-test\run-get-httpx.py`

+# TODO fix description

 If the tests run without errors, the SSL certificates are working properly.
 If the tests fail check the print messages: